stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 As is customary in my videos, let's do a quick open the box and see what's inside:

-1. Building instructions were the first thing I saw.
+1. After opening the end of the box, the building instructions were the first thing I saw.
-2. Once the instructions were pulled out, there were three large backs of building elements.
+2. After the instructions were pulled out, I found three large bags of building elements.
+I'll highlighted them frequently as I build the M60 Patton.

 ### Building Instructions

-No model is any good if you can't put it together and LEGO has the best instructions.
+No model is any good if you can't put it together; and LEGO has the best instructions.
 They continue to evolve and get better over time and as [someone who has created build instructions](https://www.stevencombs.com/get-the-dock), I can attest to how much time is involved.
 Let's see how COBI's instructions rate:

 1. Paper quality is on par with LEGO.
 Pages are thick and paper is high quality glossy stock. (video)
 2. Looking inside we find themed background pages, numbered steps, a parts list for each step, and a parts placement with previous layers grayed out to highlight part placement for the current step.